Adopt one of our whales!

 We offer two fun ways below for you to become adopt a whale.
 Choose which way inspires you most!

 HappyWhale Adoption Partnership

 HappyWhale is a 31,000+ strong database of humpback whales and through them, you can identify which whale you’d like to name and adopt!
 You can choose one of our very own unnamed Whales of Guerrero whales here or find an unnamed whale that is special to you and we will work with you to give that whale a name, enter your name into HappyWhale’s database for all the world to see.
 50% of adoption fees through HappyWhale support our project and the other 50% go to keep the team at HappyWhale hard at work tracking and reporting out on whales around the world.
 This massive database is a testament to the power of citizen science, collaboration and is making a significant contribution to our understanding of humpback whale movements and migrations not only in Guerrero but around the world!

 For this incredible privilege, we ask for a minimum donation of $500; please contribute more if you can!
 Use the form below to get started.

 Our favorite names are memorable, unique and relate to something visible on the tail of the whale.
 Think creatively — what do the patterns and shapes you see in the whale’s tail inspire?
 Avoid common names like ‘Nick’ or ‘Scar’; this name will be with the whale forever and we’ll always send you updates whenever we learn anything about your whale!

-Once you’ve adopted a whale, be it through HappyWhale or Oceanic Society, you will receive automatic alerts when that whale is spotted again as it travels around the world.
+When you adopt a whale through HappyWhale, you will receive automatic alerts when that whale is spotted again as it travels around the world.

 Thank you so much for your support!